makeespresso/makeespresso_fullstack/README.md

 * Google Maps API for stores location
 * Users can find recipies of expresso based berverages
 * Weekly newsletter
+* Users can accept if they are interested in recieving a weekly newsletter using action mailer

 ### App Features
 * Users can register an account on the site
 * Mobile Responsive
-* Users can accept if they are interested in recieve a weekly newsletter
+* Users can accept if they are interested in recieving a weekly newsletter

 ## ERD